 New State-of-the-Art Science Building, Athletic Track to Enhance Student Experience

-Utica College formally cut the ribbons on two massive expansions to the main campus at back-to-back dedication ceremonies Thursday, October 21, highlighting the College's continued investment into its student experience - one for the newly constructed Pioneer Track and Field Complex, followed by one for the new Science Center.
+Utica formally cut the ribbons on two massive expansions to the main campus at back-to-back dedication ceremonies Thursday, October 21, highlighting the institution's continued investment into its student experience - one for the newly constructed Pioneer Track and Field Complex, followed by one for the new Science Center.

 The new track was made possible by a $2 million gift from Lauren ’74 and Cora Bull, as well as estate gifts from Lotis Beckwith Howland, Bernard William Sullivan Jr. ’61, and Wilson H. Tyler ’69.